addiscent/php-server-mon-sys/README.md

   - https://github.com/addiscent/php-server-mon-sys/releases/tag/v0.0.3

-2. $ sudo ./run-me-first.sh  # sudo on debian, or superuser permissions on whatever
+2. $ sudo ./install-psms.sh  # sudo on debian, or superuser permissions on whatever

-3. $ docker-compose up -d  # wait one minute for mysql to finish initializing database
+3. $ docker-compose up -d  # wait two minutes for mysql to finish initializing database

+IMPORTANT: You must wait, (approximately two minutes), for MySQL to finish initializing its database before continuing with _PHP Server Monitor_ Initialization instructions below.
+Otherwise, you will receive errors during the _PHP Server Monitor_ Initialization process, and you will need to restart installation from step 2 above.

 ### _PHP Server Monitor_ Initialization
 - Use a web browser, visit: